 Students must fulfill all degree requirements in both programs.
 The dual degree program is a 19-course program (76 credits).
 Eleven courses (44 credits) receive credit only for the PhD in the Department of Philosophy; three courses (12 credits) receive credit only for the MA in the Department of Classical Studies; five courses (20 credits) receive credit both for the PhD and for the MA.
-For more information about this program, please contact the Director of Graduate Admissions in the Classics Department and/or refer to the MA in Classical Studies website.
+For more information about this program, please contact the Directors of Graduate Admissions in the Classics Department and/or refer to the MA in Classical Studies website.

 A minimum of 16 courses (64 credits) is required for the PhD in Philosophy.
 The course requirements are as follows:

 Eight courses are required from five categories of courses

 - Two courses from ancient and medieval philosophy